MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iogetdriverdirectory.md

 ## -description

-Returns a handle to a directory on disk, to the specified driver object, from which the driver can read and write files.
+Returns a handle to a directory on disk from which the driver can read and write files.
+The files in that directory apply to a specific driver object.

 ## -parameters